-The starting point is a fresh installation of Ubuntu 18.04 or 20.04 LTS: this version is mandatory due to subtle dependencies on system packages and configuration that is assumed by the Isabelle setup tool.
+The starting point is a fresh installation of Ubuntu 20.04 LTS3: this version is mandatory due to subtle dependencies on system packages and configuration that is assumed by the Isabelle setup tool.

 For production use, a proper Virtual Server or Root Server product from a hosting provider will be required, including an Internet Domain Name (§6.1.4).